Going to business school might sound like the surefire way to success. But, depending on what you want to do, it could be a colossal mistake.

 10. How to research competition and trends

-Business school doesn’t show you how to analyze the market you want to be in or how to find what products or niches are trending.
+Business school doesn’t show you how to analyze the market you want to be in or find what products or niches are trending.
 You have to do your research.
-Google trends is a good place to start, and it’s free!
+Google Trends is an excellent place to start, and it’s free!

 11. How to not let fear hold you back